Oraegbuayomide10/Using-Python-in-Finance/README.md

 # Using-Python-in-Finance

-### This repository comprises of different techniques, methodologies and practices used within finance organisations making use of python for analysing finance data, majorly in the stock market.
+### This repository comprises of different techniques, methodologies and practices used majorly by finance organisations making use of python for analysing finance data, especially in the stock market.
 #### This repository would be updated from time to time to meet up with the requirements of the finance market.

  ______________________________________________________________________________________________________________________________________________________________________